johncarlolopez/bitmaker-d8a2-collections-and-iteration/README.md

 8. BONUS: Create another similar hash called ```staff``` and ```display``` it using the display method from above.

 After you're done, be sure you have committed and pushed everything to your Github repo.

+### Exercise 11
+___
+Let's do our own Bitmaker version of [FizzBuzz](http://en.wikipedia.org/wiki/Fizz_buzz), which is the name of a classic job interview coding problem.

+Write a program in a file called **exercise10.rb** that loops over the numbers from 1 to 100.
+If the number is a multiple of three, output the string "Bit".
+For multiples of five, output "Maker".
+For numbers which are multiples of both three and five, output "BitMaker".
+Otherwise output the number itself.

+To solve this problem you will likely need to search the web.
+Start with the particular aspect of the question you are unsure of, such as "how to check if a number is a multiple of another in ruby".
+Do use online resources, but do not read or copy an entire solution to the problem.
+Make sure the code you submit is your own.
+You will learn much more if you work through it yourself!

+As always, don't forget to commit your work as you make progress.

+### Exercise 12
+___
+PizzaMaker wants to handle bulk orders of pizzas, with varying amounts of toppings on each.
+Ask the user for a number of pizzas - call it quantity.
+We then want to ask the user for quantity more numbers - the number of toppings on that pizza - and print them out as in the following example.

+How many pizzas do you want to order?
+$ 3
+How many toppings for pizza 1?
+$ 5
+You have ordered a pizza with 5 toppings.
+How many toppings for pizza 2?
+$ 1
+You have ordered a pizza with 1 toppings.
+How many toppings for pizza 3?
+$ 4
+You have ordered a pizza with 4 toppings.
+You will need:

+to ask the user for input twice. a loop of some kind. to make sure your variables are what you think they are!
+Convert them to integers if needed. string interpolation
+In this example the string "Chunky bacon!" will be printed 3 times and the block of code specified was puts "Chunky bacon!".

+## Bonus
+**___**
+### Stretch Exercise
+___
+Note: Some of the questions below introduce new code.
+If you are unable to answer these, don't worry!

+Make a new array that consists of all the elements of your fav_colours and fav_artists arrays.
+Then sort the array and output it.

+Eg. ['Blue', 'Led Zeppelin', 'Pink', 'Pink Floyd', 'Stevie Wonder', 'Yellow'] Using the array of ages and the array of favourite artists, output a message for each pair of items.
+For example:

+I <3 Green Day 75
+I <3 Green Day 24
+...
+I <3 Led Zeppelin 75
+I <3 Led Zeppelin 24
+...
+One year has gone by.
+Use map to create a new array of the ages of your friends/relatives where all of the ages are increased by 1.
+Output the result.

+Use reduce to add up the numbers in your ages array.
+Print the total sum as a sentence using string interpolation.

+Use select on your coin_flips array to make a new array that only includes the coin flips that successfully landed on 'heads'.

+Stretch Exercise

+You have three dogs and you want to keep track of them.
+Sometimes they like to dig under your fence and explore the neighbourhood.

+Your backyard is 10 metres deep.
+You need to call their name if they leave your backyard (ie. if their position is greater than 10).

+Create an array of dogs as follows:

+my_dogs = [
+  { :name => 'Ralph', :position => 5 },
+  { :name => 'Cindy', :position => 8 },
+  { :name => 'Jade', :position => 11 },
+]
+Notice that each 'dog' is actually a hash - a set of key value pairs.
+The two keys we need for each dog are :name and :position.

+Figure out which dogs have left the backyard.
+Write a method called get_absent_dogs that takes an array of dogs (hashes) as an argument and returns an array of dogs (that are absent).

+Call the dogs that are absent.
+Write a method called call_absent_dogs.
+It should take an array of dogs as an argument.
+It does not need to return anything, but should instead output the name of each dog that is missing.
+For example, for a dog named Izzy, "Come back, Izzy!".

+How will this method know which dogs are absent?
+Your neighbour has also asked you to watch over her dogs.
+Make another array of dogs.
+Add another array of dogs similar to the previous one.
+Call the method call_absent_dogs with each set of dogs.

+This problem emphasizes the need to break down problems into smaller parts.
+Always try to solve one problem at a time.

+### Stretch Exercise
+___
+This exercise is more advanced, and should only be tackled if you are comfortable with .each.

+Let's learn more about arrays!
+We've been iterating over arrays using my_array.each.
+This is okay, but sometimes there are more specific ways to iterate.

+Take a look at select.
+It allows you to filter down an array by some condition.

+Refactor the get_absent_dogs method from the previous exercise to use the select method instead of each.
+Now let's look at map (the same as collect).
+Given an array, it will return a new array with the same number of items, where each item has had some kind of operation performed on it.
+Example:

+numbers = [1, 2, 3, 4, 5]
+new_numbers = numbers.map do |num|
+  num * 2
+end
+puts new_numbers # [2, 4, 6, 8, 10]
+Your dogs all see a squirrel and chase it.
+Increase their position values by 5 using Array.map!.

+Note that .map! will modify the array you are using (presumably my_dogs) rather than returning a new one with .map.
+Now create a method called chase_squirrel that handles this.
+It should take an array of dogs as an argument and add 5 to the position of each dog.

+Write a new method called return_dogs that takes an array of dogs as an argument.
+It should reset all of the dogs' positions back to 0.